Travel Photography Essentials: The Top 11 Lenses & Accessories You Should Never Leave Home Without

 I personally love using a backpack for my photography gear whenever I can.
 Evening out the weight between both shoulders is a major plus, and backpacks can also just fit more stuff in them!

-If you don’t want a camera backpack that looks like a camera backpack, then I highly suggest the Jo Totes Bellbrook backpack!
-It’s what I have and I am so in love with it.
+If you’re mostly exploring cities and want a camera backpack that doesn’t look like a camera backpack, I highly recommend the Jo Totes Bellbrook.
+It’s what I use for urban travel, and I’m completely obsessed with the stylish design and smart organization.

 There are also more budget-friendly options on Amazon.
 Look for one like this one that has a side pocket for quick and easy access to your camera!